AlexandrinoMaranhao/AlexandrinoMaranhao/README.md

 -->

 ## [PT-BR] Olá, eu sou o Alexandrino "Marcius" Maranhão. // [EN] Hi, I am Alexadrino "Marcius" Maranhão.
+About me:
+- Graduando do curso de Sistemas de Informação no IFMA, Campus Monte Castelo

 ### This is not a test anymore, with (more or less frequent) monthly commits until morale improves